-2. Reform in 2005
+3. Reform in 2005

-The reform in 2005 was a kind of follow-up of the reform of 2001.
+The reform in 2005 was a kind of follow-up on the reform of 2001.
 It was found that the measures in 2001 had not been sufficient enough to ensure a sustainable system.
 Therefore this reform – also called Rentenversicherungs-Nachhaltigkeitsgesetz (Act on Sustainability of Public Pension Insurance) introduced the above-mentioned sustainability factor which has shared the demographic risk between retirees and workers.
 The factor also takes into account the financial efforts of individuals to save in a Riester plan, i.e. to get additional private and funded pensions and reduces the income base.
 The “Riester Factor” has been criticized since private additional efforts reduce the pension paid by the public pension system.

 This reform also abolished certain types of early retirement – for example retiring at age 60 after periods of unemployment.

 The reform was aimed to achieve a more long-run stability and intergenerational equity in the pension system.
 This ought to have a self-stabilizing effect.
 It as a matter of fact indeed stabilized the system but also reduced pension benefits and by that reduced the replacement rate which in the end leads to less money on old age – and by that more burden on other social systems like social assistance because a lower pension might lead to poverty among the elderly.
-Calculationally this factor in the first years due to low wage increases would have led to not only smaller increase but even cuts in benefits in pay.
+As computed, this factor in the first years due to low wage increases would have led to not only smaller increase but even cuts in benefits in pay.
 As a consequence it was fixed by law that the benefit amount should not be cut but it would be compensated by Zero-indexation for a couple of years; that again led to political problems since pensions were practically not adjusted despite considerable wage increases.

 But in general this reform was not controversial as such since it was clear that such a stabilizing measure was necessary.
 The “only” problem has been that by this measure the replacement rate decreased further.